Unequal I/H Section Calculator

-This tool calculates the properties of an I/H shaped cross-section, with unequal flanges.
+This tool calculates the properties of an I/H section, with unequal flanges (also called unequal I beam or unequal double tee).
 Enter the shape dimensions below.
 The calculated results will have the same units as your input.
 Please use consistent units for any input.

 Properties related to x-x axis:

 The area A and the perimeter P of a double-tee, with unequal flanges, can be found by the next two formulas:

 The clear height of the web, that appears in above formulas, is the clear distance between the two flanges: